-

 Has your jurisdiction engaged in the WTO dispute settlement system in the past 5 years?
 If so, in which disputes and in which capacity (as a party to a dispute or as a third party)?

-The United States has engaged in the WTO dispute settlement system in the past five years as both a complainant and a respondent, as well as a third party.
-The following table shows disputes in which the United States was either a complainant or a respondent in the past five years (since November 1, 2018), based on the date of a request of a consultation:
+The United States has engaged in the WTO dispute settlement system in the past five years as a complainant and a respondent, as well as a third party.
+Based on the date of a request of a consultation, in the past five years (since November 1, 2019), new consultations were requested for the disputes listed in the table below where the United States appeared as a respondent.
+The United States did not file a new consultation request as a complainant in the same period:

 -